jgalligan1993/Generating-Trend-Indicators-in-kdb/wp (1).md

 |:--:|
 |*Figure 12: Stochastic Oscillator with smoothing %K=1,%D=3 for itcoin using Kraken data*|

 The stochastic Oscillator is a momentum indicator comparing a particular closing price of a security to a range of its prices over a certain period of time.
 You can adjust the sensitivity of the indicator by adjusting the time period and by taking the moving average of the result.
 The indicator has a 0-100 range that can be used to indicate overbought and oversold signals.
 A security is considered over overbought when greater than 80 and oversold when less than 20.
-For this case n will be 14(14 days).
+For this case n will be 14(14 days) [^9] .
 It is calculated using the following :
 $$ \%K = \frac{C-L(n)}{H(n)-L(n)} $$
 where C=Current Close,
 L(n)=Low across last n days,